halcy/Mastodon.py/docs/index.rst

 Reading data: Timelines
 -----------------------
-This function allows you to access the timelines a logged in user could see, as well as hashtag timelines and the public timeline.
+This function allows you to access the timelines a logged in user could see, as well as hashtag timelines and the public (federated) and local timelines.

 .. _timeline():
 .. automethod:: Mastodon.timeline